Newspaper Page Text

 serve you and to see just what will

 turn up next.
-“If you can’t boost.
+"If you can't boost,

-for my sake. please don't knock.”
+for my sake, please don’t knock."

-Hoping you a Merry Christimas
+Hoping you a Merry Christmas

 and a very Happy and Prosperous